Arcaninar/cookbook-website-backend/README.md

 ## Website Link

 [Cookbook Website](https://creative-creponne-51f429.netlify.app/)
-The website have lots of delays/lags since I am using free tier services 🙇.
+The website experiences significant delays and lags because I am using free-tier services.
+Thank you for your understanding 🙇.

 ## Tech Stack